 The scheme acts as a multi-entry visa, so you can leave and enter as many times as you like, provided your status under the scheme remains valid.

-Do we have to live in Ireland to maintain status?
+Do I have to live in Ireland to maintain investor status?

 Can I get Irish citizenship by investing?

 The investor visa can open up the path to citizenship after 5 years of residency, where the eligibility criteria have been met.